How to Live Stream on Zoom with a Professional Video Platform

 How to Live Stream on Zoom

-Live streaming your Zoom meeting to another platform uses multi-destination streaming technology.
+Live streaming from Zoom to another platform uses multi-destination streaming technology.

 As the name suggests, multi-destination streaming allows broadcasters to share their streams to multiple destinations or sites in real-time.
-This is also commonly known as “multistreaming” or “simulcasting.”
+It’s also commonly known as “multistreaming” or “simulcasting.”

 Let’s take a closer look at each of these methods.